Documentation Index

 Q5: What to do if the code modified by the Coding Expert is incorrect?

-A: It’s recommended to:- Enable branch protection and require manual review
+- Enable branch protection and require manual review

 - Configure CI/CD checks to automatically detect code issues